FusionAuth/fusionauth-site/DocsDevREADME.md

 * Make sure you create a sample project and include files from it (using `remote_include`) rather than inline the code.
 * For the login integration, use a standard OIDC library, not the FusionAuth client library.
 * Build the application from scratch, using whatever codegen tools are standard for the tech stack.
+* Put a link to the GitHub example app repo
 * Include an image at the end
 * Build in a logout link using /oauth2/logout endpoint
 * Use the includes under `site/_includes/docs/integration` for the first sections of the tutorial.
 Make sure you set the expected values in the front matter: